Cloning vector: Cloning site

 All cloning vectors have features that allow a gene to be conveniently inserted into the vector or removed from it.
 This may be a multiple cloning site (MCS) or polylinker, which contains many unique restriction sites.
 The restriction sites in the MCS are first cleaved by restriction enzymes, then a PCR-amplified target gene also digested with the same enzymes is ligated into the vectors using DNA ligase.
 The target DNA sequence can be inserted into the vector in a specific direction if so desired.
 The restriction sites may be further used for sub-cloning into another vector if necessary.

 Other cloning vectors may use topoisomerase instead of ligase and cloning may be done more rapidly without the need for restriction digest of the vector or insert.
 In this TOPO cloning method a linearized vector is activated by attaching topoisomerase I to its ends, and this "TOPO-activated" vector may then accept a PCR product by ligating both the 5' ends of the PCR product, releasing the topoisomerase and forming a circular vector in the process.
-Another method of cloning without the use of DNA digest and ligase is by DNA recombination, for example as used in the Gateway cloning system.
+Another method of cloning without the use of DNA digest and ligase is by DNA recombination, for example as used in the Gateway cloning system, and Gibson assembly.
 The gene, once cloned into the cloning vector (called entry clone in this method), may be conveniently introduced into a variety of expression vectors by recombination.

 Selectable marker

 A selectable marker is carried by the vector to allow the selection of positively transformed cells.
-Antibiotic resistance is often used as marker, an example being the beta-lactamase gene, which confers resistance to the penicillin group of beta-lactam antibiotics like ampicillin.
+Antibiotic resistance is often used as marker, an example being the beta-lactamase gene, which confers resistance to the penicillin group of beta-lactam antibiotics like ampicillin or other classes of antibiotics, such as Tetracycline, Kanamycin A, or Chloramphenicol.
 Some vectors contain two selectable markers, for example the plasmid pACYC177 has both ampicillin and kanamycin resistance gene.
 Shuttle vector which is designed to be maintained in two different organisms may also require two selectable markers, although some selectable markers such as resistance to zeocin and hygromycin B are effective in different cell types.
 Auxotrophic selection markers that allow an auxotrophic organism to grow in minimal growth medium may also be used; examples of these are LEU2 and URA3 which are used with their corresponding auxotrophic strains of yeast.

 Another kind of selectable marker allows for the positive selection of plasmid with cloned gene.
 This may involve the use of a gene lethal to the host cells, such as barnase, Ccda, and the parD/parE toxins.
 This typically works by disrupting or removing the lethal gene during the cloning process, and unsuccessful clones where the lethal gene still remains intact would kill the host cells, therefore only successful clones are selected.